Last Updated on August 17, 2022 by Jim Ferri

 The Wat Pho entrance fee is 100 baht ($3.25).

 – A one-hour Thai massage is approximately 480 baht ($14.25).
-Note that clothes are worn for a Thai massage, so wear loose, comfortable clothing.
+Note that you wear clothes during a Thai massage, so wear loose, comfortable clothing.

 Visit the National Museum